-Traditionally, many organizations have opted for self-hosted, on-premises environments to host Helix Core.
-However, with the rise of cloud adoption and the increasing need for flexible, distributed work setups, more users are now transitioning to cloud-based solutions.
+Traditionally, many organizations have opted for self-hosted, on-premises environments to host Perforce.
+However, Perforce hosting on the cloud is more aligned with flexible, distributed work setups.

-An on-premises setup is the way to go for organizations wishing to deploy Helix Core on their managed servers.
-On-prem is also the default method for hosting Helix Core.
-Users can host Helix Core on Linux, Windows, and macOS, and Perforce has extensive documentation available for those options.
+An on-premises setup is the way to go for organizations wishing to deploy Perforce P4 (previously Helix Core) on their managed servers.
+On-prem is also the default method for hosting Perforce.
+There is extensive documentation to host Perforce Helix Core on Linux, Windows, and macOS, which is still available and valuable.
 For Linux users, the installation involves downloading and verifying the Perforce public key, adding the Perforce repository, and configuring the service.

-- Assume complete control over the underlying hardware backing the Helix Core deployment.
+• Assume complete control over the underlying hardware backing the Perforce P4 (Helix Core) deployment.

-- On-prem is the most commonly used deployment of Helix Core.
+• An on-premises server is the most commonly used deployment of P4.
 It’s well-documented, well-supported, and fine-tuned to work out of the box.

-- Using cloud infrastructure is like “renting” infrastructure.
-On-prem setups allow customers to recoup infrastructure spending by reselling their infrastructure in the future.
+• Using cloud infrastructure is like “renting” infrastructure.
+An on-premises servers allows customers to recoup infrastructure spending by reselling their infrastructure in the future.

-- There is a sizable upfront time and cost associated with purchasing and installing the on-prem hardware to support this configuration.
+• There is a sizable upfront time and cost associated with purchasing and installing the on-premises server to support this configuration.
 You’ll need to designate someone or hire a Perforce administrator (and for large deployments, possibly more than one) to handle configuration and ongoing management.
 This can become costly and may deter companies looking to avoid significant upfront capital expenditure (capex) and get set up quickly.

-- Ensuring proper disaster recovery and backup for an on-prem Perforce deployment is critical.
+• Ensuring proper disaster recovery and backup for an on-premises Perforce hosting solution is critical.
 Most organizations will require additional investment in backup infrastructure and streamlined maintenance practices for disaster recovery.

 Key takeaway

-In on-prem, organizations have complete ownership and control over their server infrastructure.
-However, they encounter substantial initial expenses and ongoing costs related to infrastructure upgrades and administration.
+With an on premises solution, organizations have complete ownership and control over their server infrastructure.
+However, an on premises server entails substantial initial expenses, plus ongoing costs related to infrastructure upgrades and administration.

-Unsure if on-prem is a good fit?
-Check out our article on on-prem vs cloud hosting.
+Unsure if on-prem Perforce hosting is a good fit?
+Read up more on our article on on-prem vs cloud hosting.

 Self-Managed Private Cloud

-Another popular deployment option is Private Cloud.
+A private cloud server is another popular deployment option for Perforce hosting.
 Under the Private Cloud method, companies deploy Helix Core on AWS or onto another major cloud infrastructure provider.
 This option appeals to users who want direct control over the administration and customization of their cloud environments.

 However, managing a private cloud requires in-house experience and personnel to maintain the Perforce hosting cloud infrastructure.
 Typically, this involves having a DevOps professional on hand to assist with provisioning and maintaining the environment.

-- Users can manage their underlying infrastructure without the upfront cost and hassle of setting up an on-prem deployment.
+• Users can manage their underlying infrastructure without the upfront cost and hassle of setting up an on premises solution.

-- Many of the benefits of on-prem setups are retained while complemented by the advantages of cloud computing.
-Managing a private cloud-hosted environment combines the best of both worlds.
+• Many of the benefits of Perforce hosting on-prem are retained while keeping all the advantages of cloud computing.
+When it comes to self-hosting Perforce, a private cloud-hosted environment combines the best of both worlds.

-- Requires some in-house support for routine and ongoing maintenance of the cloud environment.
-The work needed increases substantially as teams grow or become more dispersed.
+• Private cloud management requires some in-house support for routine and ongoing maintenance.
+The workload increases substantially as teams grow or become more dispersed.

-- A DevOps professional with direct experience in maintaining Perforce Helix Core installations is required.
+• A DevOps professional with direct experience in maintaining a Perforce (P4) server is required.
 There aren’t many professionals with the specific knowledge necessary to maintain the unique cloud instance for a Perforce hosting environment.

 Key takeaway